shaynabergeron/iOS-Applications/README.md

 # iOS-Game-Applications
 A various collection of iOS Swift Games created in my free time to advance my skills in iOS development.

-Some application was followed by turotials others were written entirely by me, feel free to download the files and try them out!
+Some applications were done by following turotials, while others were written entirely by me, feel free to download the files and try them out!